SeokbyeongChae/coin-orderbook/README.md

 ## Points for improvemen
 + IPC communication needs to be changed to message queue
++ Frontend refactoring is needed
++ app is excluded from the refactoring scope

 ## Description
 + Provide cryptocurrency prices from multiple exchanges in a single page